nuxeo/nuxeo/docker/nuxeo/README.md

 docker run -it -p 8080:8080 nuxeo/nuxeo:latest
 ```

-To pull the `nuxeo/nuxeo` image from our Docker regsitry and run a container from it, run:
+To pull the `nuxeo/nuxeo` image from our Docker registry and run a container from it, run:

 ```bash
 docker run -it -p 8080:8080 <DOCKER_REGISTRY>/nuxeo/nuxeo:latest